-dsn String representing the ODBC data source name.

-password String representing the unencrypted password to use for authentication.

-connection-string Raw connection string passed to the underlying ODBC driver.
-Allows bypassing creating a DSN on the server.
+dsn String representing the ODBC data source name. user String representing the user name to use for authentication. password String representing the unencrypted password to use for authentication. connection-string Raw connection string passed to the underlying ODBC driver.
+Allows bypass- ing creating a DSN on the server.